getsops/sops/README.rst

 * ``destination_rules``: a list of destination rule objects.
 * ``stores``: configuration object for the stores.

-See the next subsections for how these objects look like.
+The following subsections describe how these properties are used.

 Creation rule object
 ~~~~~~~~~~~~~~~~~~~~

-A creation rule object has three kind of keys:
+A creation rule object has three types of keys:

 #.
-Keys that determine whether the creation rule matches;
+Keys that determine whether the creation rule matches.
 #.
-Keys that determine the (groups of) identities (keys) to encrypt with;
+Keys that determine the (groups of) identities (keys) to encrypt with.
 #.
 Keys that determine which parts of and how a file is encrypted.

 Matching